shafaqarefin/MovRankApp/README.md

-A react app where users can rate and add movies of there choice.
+A React  Web App where users can rate and add movies of there choice.